How does registration work at Viterbi?

 - Not sure what the Engineering Honors Program is?
 Check out the website to see if you qualify to apply!

-Occasionally, two courses that you need will overlap in time.
+- Occasionally, two courses that you need will overlap in time.
 If the overlap is not a substantial amount of time, or it is for a quiz section of a course, many times you can enroll in both courses using a Course Conflict Form.
-To enroll using a Course Conflict form, follow the instructions below.
+To enroll using a Course Conflict form, fill in the name and email of each course instructor on the form.
+Once both instructors have signed the form, the Registrar will enroll you in the conflicting course.

 Exceeding 20 units in a semester

 WebReg will allow you to enroll in up to 20 units without any special permission.
-If you are planning to enroll in more than 20 units, you will need to fill out an Exceeding 20 Unit Petition.
-Follow the instructions below.
+If you are planning to enroll in more than 20 units, you will need clearance from your advisor.

-- First, talk with your advisor about wanting to enroll in over 20 units.
+- We recommend discussing this with your advisor during mandatory advisement.
 Be sure that you understand the workload and additional tuition costs.